 There is only one reference list for all sources cited in the main text, figure and table legends, and Supplementary Materials.
 Do not include a second reference list in the Supplementary Materials section.
+Include references cited only in the Supplementary Materials at the end of the reference section of the main text; reference numbering should continue as if the Supplementary Materials are a continuation of the main text.
 References cited only in the Supplementary Materials section are not counted toward length guidelines.